Home / Education / Crypto / Trading / Crypto Fear And Greed Index, Explained

 • The Crypto Fear and Greed Index assesses market sentiment on a 1-100 scale, reflecting fear (1) to greed (100).

-• Incorporating factors like volatility, momentum, social media, surveys, and dominance, the index offers nuanced sentiment insights.
+• The index offers sentiment insights incorporating factors like volatility, momentum, social media, surveys, and dominance.

-• Low index values suggest undervaluation (fear), while high values imply overvaluation (greed), guiding strategic decisions.
+• Low index values indicate undervaluation (fear), while high values imply overvaluation (greed).

 • The index aids decision-making, yet solely relying on sentiment, short-term focus, and potential biases are drawbacks.